 The index.html

-file is the code to put into the custom page.
+file contains the code you put into the custom page.
 Access the JavaScript and CSS created for the project.
-First, upload the JavaScript and CSS file as assets into your help center.
+First, upload the JavaScript and CSS files as assets into your help center.
 Then, copy the code from your index.html

-file into the custom page and adjust the file paths to the assets.
+file into the custom page and adjust the file paths to point to the assets.

-Once finished, publish your custom page.
-For additional resources about managing content in your help center, see the article: Guide resources.
+After you finish, publish your custom page.
+For additional resources about managing content in your help center, see the article: Knowledge resources.